astrahalora/planet-exploration/README.md

 # About

-Desktop and tablet Map Generator Application with React frontend and Java backend.
+Desktop and tablet Map Generator Application with React frontend and Java Spring Boot backend.
 Just click a button and you get a map!

 - custom designed images
 - functional components